imlinhanchao/node-hidspy/ReadMe.md

 ##### Note: Designed for Windows

-# node-usbspy
+# node-hidspy
-An event based node.js c++ addon/binding to retrive the connected usb storage devices and detect the storage device insertion/removal and notifify the subscribed apps.
+An event based node.js c++ addon/binding to detect the hid device insertion/removal and notify the subscribed apps.

 ## Prerequisties for installation
 Before installing this package, make sure you have Node.js addon build tool [node-gyp](https://github.com/nodejs/node-gyp) installed in your machine.